 Summer exams for 1st, 2nd and 5thconclude on May 31 and we will have our annual Sports Day for first years on Thursday 31.
 Students have been working very hard in preparation for these exams and can now enjoy a well-deserved break over the Summer.
 Reports will be sent home in the next couple of weeks.

 Naturally our thoughts go out to our Junior and Leaving Certificate students who are in to the final stage of their preparation.
 This is indeed a gruelling experience for young people, but they have been guided well by their teachers, and parents provide the encouragement to eat and sleep properly, as well as taking some exercise every day.

-A highlight of our academic year is the Graduation ceremony, and this year, in a break with tradition, this will be held at 12 noon rather than in the evening.
-We trust it will be the same meaningful experience for the Class of 2017 as has been the case for previous alumni.
-We wish them well and encourage them to remain in touch with Crescent as they begin their adult lives.
+A highlight of our academic year is the Graduation ceremony, and this year was no exception.
+It is a tremendous occasion for the school and families to celebrate this particular rite of passage.
+We wish the class of 2018 well and encourage them to remain in touch with Crescent as they begin their adult lives.

 I remind you that students should wear correct school uniform at all times, including the school tie and jumper.
 Please purchase school trousers for your sons which are regular or slim cut, rather than a ‘skinny’ cut as these are impractical for normal school wear.
 Sixth year girls may wear a pinstripe shirt and sixth year boys wear navy-blue school trousers.
-These are per the uniform regulations in the Code of Behaviour, outlined in the school journal, but I repeat them here at the request of the Parent Council.
+These are per the uniform regulations in the Code of Behaviour, outlined in the school journal.

-In wishing you the best for Summer 2017, I thank you again for your generosity and support for the College,
+In wishing you the best for Summer 2018 I thank you again for your generosity and support for the College.